dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      Fills *string* with all the input from *input-stream* up to the next newline sequence.
-The *string* must be a general instance of :drm:`<string>` that can hold elements of the stream’s element type.
+The *string* must be a general instance of :drm:`<string>` that can hold elements of the stream's element type.

      The input is written into *string* starting at the position *start*.
 By default, *start* is the start of the stream.